AICPS-Lab/LogiCP/README.md

 ### 3. Distributed CP Implementation

-For the distributed CP implementation, specifically, the computation of quantiles at both the client and cluster levels, please refer to compute.py.
+For the distributed CP implementation, specifically, the computation of quantiles at both the client and cluster levels, please refer to https://github.com/pierreHmbt/FedCP-QQ.

-The original source of this implementation is adapted from: https://github.com/pierreHmbt/FedCP-QQ
+- `computation_of_M.ipynb` computes the setting for local quantile and cluster quantile.

+### 4. Formal Logic Inference

+For the formal logic inference, please refer to - https://github.com/susmitjha/TeLEX.
+The folder telex includes the code to implement Formal Logic Inference.

+- `scorer.py` includes STL quantitative metrics.
+- `synth.py` includes the code for generating specifications from STL templates.

-### 4. LogiCP Network Training and Evaluation
+### 5. LogiCP Network Training and Evaluation
 - To train the LogiCP model on FHWA data, use the following command:

     For pretrain process, run: